danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-The coordinator takes a swipe gesture and defines selector-compatible functions that call actions on this gesture.
-Returning it in `makeCoordinator` makes the `context` get a `coordinator` of the this type.
+Returning this coordinator in `makeCoordinator` causes the `makeUIView` `context` to get a `coordinator` of this type.
+This lets us set the target and selectors with this coordinator.

-We can now use this coordinator as target and selector when we add gestures to the view.
-Let's first create a `UIView` extension that simplifies adding gestures to the view:
+Before we proceed, let's add a `UIView` extension that simplifies adding gestures to a view:

 ```swift
 extension UIView {